thomamo/ThesisLnSimulator/README.md

 # ThesisLnSimulator

-The code to simulate source routing in the lightning network
+The LnSim folder contains simulation code made in C# The Moddeling folder contains R scripts
+The Data folder contains scrapes of the lightning network, results, and visualisation data